 English subtitles available in the video

-The project was financially supported by the Ministry of the Environment of the Czech Republic and the Capital City of Prague.
+The project was financially supported by the Ministry of Environment of the Czech Republic and the Capital City of Prague.
 The published information does not necessarily represent the views of the donors.

 Translation: Markéta Fišerová.